9 Sneaky Ways to Trick Yourself Out of Snacking

 1 of 12

 A slice of leftover birthday cake in the office kitchen, a few generous handfuls of potato chips during the big game, a candy bar for an “energy boost” before a deadline at work -- snacking can get the best of even the most well-intentioned dieter.
 From stress and boredom to thirst and low blood sugar, there are many reasons that lead to those between-meal nibbles.
 Whether you’re a mid-afternoon cruncher or a midnight muncher, read on to learn about some effective ways to prevent unhealthy snacking.
-And if we missed your go-to snack-prevention trick, please share it by leaving a comment below.

 BRUSH YOUR TEETH